- American University of Beirut, Lebanon

 Dr. Bechara earned a medical degree from American University of Beirut in Lebanon.
 He then completed an internship and residency at Emory University School of Medicine in Atlanta, where he also finished a fellowship in pulmonary and critical care.
 He continued his education with an interventional pulmonology fellowship at Beth Israel Deaconess Medical Center at Harvard University in Boston.

-Prior to joining CTCA, Dr. Bechara founded and directed the interventional pulmonology program at Emory University School of Medicine.
+Prior to joining CTCA®, Dr. Bechara founded and directed the interventional pulmonology program at Emory University School of Medicine.
 He has received board certification from the American Board of Internal Medicine, the American Board of Pulmonary Medicine and the American Board of Critical Medicine.
+He is a fellow of the American College of Chest Physicians.

-He is a member of the American College of Chest Physicians, American Thoracic Society, and the American Association of Bronchology and Interventional Pulmonology.
+Dr. Bechara serves as chairman of the American Lung Association of Georgia and sits on the association's Southeast Board of Directors.
+He is also chairman of Lung Force Georgia, a member of the American College of Chest Physicians, American Thoracic Society, and on the Board of Directors of the American Association of Bronchology and Interventional Pulmonology.

 Dr. Bechara is on the editorial board of Journal of Allergy & Therapy and Current Respiratory Care Reports, and his work has been published in American Journal of Physiology: Lung Cellular and Molecular Physiology, American Journal of Respiratory and Critical Care Medicine, and Journal of Bronchology.

-He has also completed abstracts, teaching manuals and chapters for various books.
+He has authored abstracts, teaching manuals and chapters for various books.
 Dr. Bechara has been invited to numerous national and international conferences, and has given lectures and seminars on various topics at Harvard University, Duke University and Ohio State University.

 A strong supporter of research, Dr. Bechara has received grants and contracts for various projects.
 He plans to bring that focus to CTCA, with a specific interest in new endoscopic techniques for lung cancer.
-He is also currently an adjunct clinical associate professor at Medical College of Georgia, and a clinical associate professor at Morehouse School of Medicine.
+He is also a Professor of Medicine at Augusta University, Medical College of Georgia, and a Professor of Medicine at Morehouse School of Medicine.